-Michael Yaeger, who owns the home where Booth stayed for at least four nights, said a neighbor across the street brought Booth to him.
-Booth and the neighbor told Yaegar his name was “Pete” and that he needed a place to crash because of marital problems, Yaegar said.
+Michael Yaeger, who owns the home where Booth stayed four nights, said a neighbor across the street brought Booth to him.
+Booth and the neighbor told Yaegar his name was Pete and that he needed a place to crash because of marital problems, Yaegar said.

 “There’s no way I was harboring him.
 If I would have known who he was, I would have called the cops,” he said.

-One neighbor, Janet Ferg, said she has lived in the neighborhood for 45 years.
-She said that while some neighbors have had issues with Yaeger, she thinks he’s a good person.
+Janet Ferg, who has lived in the neighborhood for 45 years, said that while some neighbors have had issues with Yaeger, she thinks he’s a good person.

 “Mike has a big heart.
 If someone is homeless he offers them a place to lay their head.
 That’s how he got in trouble in the past,” she said.